jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     AssertionError: 'second' != ''
     - second

-* I change each failing line until all the tests pass
+* I will make each failing line until all the tests pass

   .. code-block:: python